 For example, suppose you need to identify the price point of Highest High of the past 5 price swings when doing the long evaluation, and the Lowest Low of the past 5 price swings when doing the short evaluation.
 First you would set Number of Swings to 5, restricting the solver to only look at the past 5 price swings.
 You would then set Long: Bottoms or Tops to Tops, and Long: Widest or Tightest toWidest.
 Similarly, you would set Short: Bottoms or Tops to Bottoms and Short: Widest or Tightest toWidest.
 The Widest setting will produce the furthest bottom or top found in the last number of price swings set by: Number of Swings.
 In contrast, using Tightest, will cause the solver to produce the price at which the Lowest High occurred (for a setting of Tops) and the Highest Low (for a setting of Bottoms), again within the past number of swings specified by Number of Swings.
 The table below summarizes the possible combinations:

-To express this same value in ticks, you would set the value to 50 and Measured In to Ticks (since CL futures have a tick size of 0.01, and $0.50 is 50 ticks).
+E.G. To express $0.50 in the CL futures instrument, you would set the value to 50 and Measured In to Ticks (CL futures have a tick size of $0.01).

 Renko Bricks and ATRs